Now accepting applications for WORKSHOP III

 Send a cover letter and up to 20 pages of fiction or nonfiction to: firstname.lastname@example.org

 Only six students will be accepted.
-Acceptances will be sent on a rolling basis, so the sooner the application is received the better.
+Acceptances will be sent on a rolling basis.

 Giancarlo DiTrapano is editor of Tyrant Books and New York Tyrant.
-He has published books by Atticus Lish, Marie Calloway, Scott McClanahan, Clancy Martin, Brian Evenson, Eugene Marten, Blake Butler, Michael Kimball, Sam Michel, Ken Baumann, and others.
-He was written for Playboy, Vice, and other outlets.
+He has published and edited books by Atticus Lish, Marie Calloway, Scott McClanahan, Clancy Martin, Brian Evenson, Eugene Marten, Blake Butler, Michael Kimball, Sam Michel, Ken Baumann, and others.
+He has written for Playboy, Vice, and other outlets.
 He taught fiction writing and editing at Catapult.
 He lives in Rome.

-Chelsea Hodson is the author of the forthcoming essay collection Tonight I'm Someone Else and the chapbook Pity the Animal.
+Chelsea Hodson is the author of the forthcoming essay collection Tonight I'm Someone Else (named one of the most anticipated books of 2018 by The Millions and The AV Club) and the chapbook Pity the Animal.
 She is a graduate of the MFA program at Bennington College and has been awarded fellowships from MacDowell Colony and PEN Center USA Emerging Voices.
-This winter, she is teaching at Catapult in New York and as an Alumni Teaching Fellow at Bennington College.
+She has taught nonfiction writing at Catapult in New York and as an Alumni Teaching Fellow at Bennington College.

 Workshop will meet for two hours every morning and each student will have the opportunity to workshop a manuscript up to 20 pages.
 Both Giancarlo DiTrapano and Chelsea Hodson will be present for each workshop meeting—fiction and nonfiction will be workshopped together.
 Each workshop will also involve a lesson from either Giancarlo or Chelsea—past lessons have included topics such as: how to write a great first sentence, how to use the physical body as a writing tool, and how to go about editing a book-length manuscript.